TV Tropes Needs Your Help

 - Trademark Favorite Food: Cider, she's been seen going nuts over it every time it's been mentioned.

-- Tomboy: One of her most well-known traits; crude mannered, little interest in her apperance (other than looking 'awesome' of course), very interested in sports, etc.
+- Tomboy: One of her most well-known traits; crude mannered, little interest in her appearance (other than looking "awesome" of course), very interested in sports, etc. "Ponyville Confidential" even shows that she's very touchy about having someone giving her a "hoof-icure".

 - In the same light, her Equestria Girls counterpart wears a skirt over hot pants.